 To learn about the life of an Icelandic sheep farmer in the early twentieth century, read Independent People by Halldór Laxness.
 This story will give you a valuable insight into Iceland’s development over the past hundred years.

-If you’d rather see sheep roam in the wild in the Land of Fire and Ice, hire a car in Iceland and take a summer road trip.
+If you’d rather see sheep roam in the wild in the Land of Fire and Ice, hire a car in Reykjavik and take a summer road trip.
 You’re guaranteed to get your sheep fix that way!